bbwieland/bbwieland.github.io/_posts/2024-03-27-yahtzee-part-1.md

 ---
-title: Yahtzee Part 1: Expected value of maximizing a single roll
+layout: post
-subtitle: Or why you never hit your sixes late
+title: Adventures in Yahtzee probability, part 1
-comments: true
+subtitle: Or why getting three sixes is always such a pain
 author: Ben Wieland
 ---